 With your text selected, use the following keyboard shortcuts to quickly add or remove annotations:

 N – Creates a new note and opens the Notes Tool.

-H – Applies the last used highlighting style (You can also use CTRL+K for Windows or Cmd+K for Mac).
+H – Applies the last used highlighting style (You can also use Ctrl+K for Windows or Cmd+K for macOS).